amphp/getting-started/docs/tcp-chat/basic-echo-server.md

 All we do here is accepting the clients and echoing their input back as before, but it happens concurrently now.
 While just a few lines of code, there are a lot of new concepts in there.

 What happens there? `Amp\Loop::run()` runs the event loop and executes the passed callback right after starting. `Amp\Socket\listen()` is a small wrapper around `stream_socket_server()` creating a server socket and returning it as `Server` object.
-Like in the previous example, we accept each client as soon as we can. `Server::accept()` returns a promise. `yield` will interrupt the coroutine and continue once the promise resolves.
+Like in the previous example, we accept each client as soon as we can.

+Fine so far, now to the probably new concepts, which will be explained in the following sections. `Server::accept()` returns a promise. `yield` will interrupt the coroutine and continue once the promise resolves.
 It then asynchronously calls `$clientHandler` for each accepted client. `$clientHandler` reads from the socket and directly writes the read contents to the socket again.

 ## What is the Event Loop?